aayushmishraaa/MistEngine/GITHUB_RELEASE_TEMPLATE.md

 ---

-## ??
-What's Next?
+## 🚀 What's Next?

-This pre-alpha represents the **foundation** of MistEngine.
+This v0.2.0 pre-alpha represents **significant progress** in MistEngine development.
 We're excited to see what the community thinks and builds!

 ### Immediate Goals
 1. **Gather feedback** from early adopters
 2. **Fix critical bugs** found by users
 3. **Improve documentation** based on questions
-4. **Plan v0.2.0** features with community input
+4. **Plan v0.3.0** features with community input

 ### Long-term Vision
 MistEngine aims to be the **most developer-friendly game engine** with: